 What does it mean for students to work at their own pace?

-Students move ahead when they have demonstrated mastery of content, not when they’ve reached a point in the school year.
-In a personalized, competency-based learning environment, a class pace is set by the teacher based on where each student excels and requires support.
-Students are aware of how what they’re working on contributes to their understanding of the learning targets, and what they need to do to show what they’ve learned and at what level of rigor.
-There may be some learners who work faster or a little slower, but this more student-centered approach gives the teacher greater understanding as to where each student is, and when supports are needed to advance deeper learning in ways that are empowering and motivating to each learner.
+Students move ahead when they have demonstrated mastery of content, not when they’ve reached a certain point in the school year.
+In a personalized, competency-based learning environment, pace is set by the teacher based on where each student excels and requires support.
+Students understand how what they’re working on contributes to their understanding of the learning targets, and what they need to do to demonstrate mastery and at what level of rigor.
+A student-centered learning approach gives teachers a greater understanding of when supports may be needed to advance deeper learning.

 How will a teacher personalize learning for every single student?

-A learner-centered classroom doesn’t mean 25-30 individual lesson plans for each student.
-It’s about developing a student’s agency so they have a voice in their education, choices in how they learn and present that knowledge to others and engagement opportunities to access content in the best way for them.
+A learner-centered classroom doesn’t mean 25-30 individual lesson plans.
+It’s about developing a student’s agency, so they have a voice in their education, choice in how they learn and engagement opportunities to access content in the best way for them.
 The school day includes instructional time with the teacher and opportunities to work independently, in pairs or with other students.
-Because their learning targets are transparent, students work with the teacher to determine what they need to accomplish to meet them and how they could show evidence of learning.
-Learning isn’t a mystery, and students have a greater understanding of what they need to learn and why.
+Because learning targets are transparent, students work with the teacher to determine what they need to accomplish to meet their learning goals and how they can show evidence of that learning.
+Expectations are not a mystery, and students have a greater understanding of what they need to learn and why.

 Are students tracked in a personalized, competency-based learning environment?